electricimp/GoogleIoTCore/README.md

 Google IoT Core supports [HTTP and MQTT protocols](https://cloud.google.com/iot/docs/concepts/protocols) for communication.

-Before connecting the instantiated GoogleIoTCore.Client to Google IoT Core you should create and initialize a transport object.
+Before connecting the instantiated GoogleIoTCore.Client to Google IoT Core you may create and initialize a transport object.
 Eg. create an instance of the GoogleIoTCore.MqttTransport class.

 The transport may have additional settings which controls it's behavior.

+If a transport is not created and not explicitly specified during [connection](#connection), the library uses MQTT transport with default settings.

 ### Connection ###